-Snorkeling in Ko Phi Phi is one of the best things to do on the island because there are so many spots to explore.
+Snorkeling in Koh Phi Phi is one of the best things to do on the island because there are so many spots to explore.

-As an avid hiker, it’s no wonder that one of my favorite things to do in Ko Phi Phi Island is hiking up to the viewpoint.
+As an avid hiker, it’s no wonder that one of my favorite things to do on Phi Phi Island is hiking up to the viewpoint.
 The hike isn’t very strenuous and can be accomplished by people of all fitness levels.

-So pick a location on the island and sit in solace as the sun dips below the horizon.
+So choose from one of the many attractive locations on the island and sit in solace as the sun dips below the horizon.
 Watch as the sky is painted a magnificent purple and orange; it’s reflection glowing off the Andaman Sea.

 Along the way, make a stop at Loh Lana Bay.
-Enjoy the serenity and peace of a nearly-abandoned beach.
-This was my favorite memory while staying in Ko Phi Phi; being able to escape the crowds for a little while was a pleasant surprise.
+Enjoy the serenity and peace of a nearly-abandoned, private beach.
+This was my favorite memory while staying in Koh Phi Phi; being able to escape the crowds for a little while was a pleasant surprise.

 After docking your kayak and swimming in Loh Lana Bay, move onto an even more hidden beach, Phak Nam Bay.
 I highly recommend bringing your snorkel gear for this kayaking trip because the snorkeling spots along the northern coast are plentiful.

-You really can’t beat the views of the limestone karsts plunging out of the Andaman Sea, so why not enjoy it while having dinner and drinks on the beach?
+You really can’t beat the views of the limestone cliffs plunging out of the Andaman Sea, so why not enjoy it while having dinner and drinks on the beach?

 You’ll quickly notice the plethora of restaurants that line the waterfront on Loh Dalum Bay.

-Unfortunately, you won’t find many authentic and delicious Thai restaurants in Ko Phi Phi, so you might have to settle for western food.
+Unfortunately, you won’t find many authentic and delicious Thai restaurants in Koh Phi Phi, so you might have to settle for western food.
 But the scenery will make up for it.

-If partying is your thing, there is no shortage of alcohol and dancing on the beaches of Ko Phi Phi.
+If partying is your thing, there is no shortage of alcohol and dancing on the beaches of Koh Phi Phi.

 Note: If partying isn’t your scene, don’t let it deter you from visiting.
 There are plenty of hotels and resorts situated far away from the noise of the nightlife.

-Before visiting Ko Phi Phi, I didn’t know a cliff jumping excursion was an option.
-I was very happy to find that there are many cliff jumping tours in Ko Phi Phi and that this is one of the best things to do on the island.
+Before visiting, I didn’t know a cliff-jumping excursion was an option.
+I was very happy to find that there are many cliff-jumping tours in Phi Phi and that this is one of the best things to do on the island.

-If I was writing this blog post solely for me, I would NEVER include Monkey Beach on the list of best things to do in Ko Phi Phi Island.
+If I was writing this blog post solely for me, I would NEVER include Monkey Beach on the list of best things to do in Koh Phi Phi Island.